All Episodes

 Okay, so it'll be a while because he's gathering more information.

-This letter that was released late last night from the assistant attorney general Stephen Boyd explaining that John Durham's investigation into the origins of the Russia witch hunt is broad in scope, will cover, quote, activities of U.S. and foreign intelligence services as well as non-governmental organizations and individuals.
+Hour two, Sean Hannity Show, this letter that was released late last night from the Assistant Attorney General Stephen Boyd, explaining that John Durham's investigation into the origins of the Russia witch hunt is broad in scope, will cover, quote, activities of U.S. and foreign intelligence services, as well as non-governmental organizations and individuals.

-Now you've got the Durham investigation, still outstanding the Hoover investigation, the IG report into FISA abuse, the attorney general very clearly saying that he is concerned and looking into what happened in the case of Hillary Clinton's investigation, FISA.
+Now, you've got the Durham investigation, still outstanding, the Huber investigation, the IG report into FISA abuse, the Attorney General very clearly saying that he is concerned and looking into what happened in the case of Hillary Clinton's investigation,

-Uh the, you know, how all of this came into being, and it seems like a top to bottom inside out uh examination into all of the deep state activities that we've been chronicling now for over two years on this program and on Hannity on Fox News.
+FISA, how all of this came into being, and it seems like a top to bottom, inside out examination into all of the deep state activities that we've been chronicling now for over two years on this program and on Hannity on Fox News.

-He's the chief counsel for the American Center for Law and Justice.
+Anyway, joining us with his take on all of this, he's the chief counsel for the American Center for Law and Justice, also President Trump's counsel.

 How are you, sir?